Looking for student discounts with leading entertainment stores and retailers?

 Maintaining a Work-Life Balance for Uni and College Students

-As with anything in life, university goes through busy periods and quieter ones, but when things do get hectic, it’s important to look after yourself and take some time away from a purely work focus to give yourself some breathing space.
+As with anything in life, university and college goes through busy periods and quieter ones, but when things do get hectic, it’s important to look after yourself and take some time away from a purely work focus to give yourself some breathing space.

 Where you can, plan out and schedule the time not spent in lectures or classes to keep yourself on track and give yourself a varied week of activities.
 This can be done on an online calendar, or if you’re more of a visual planner, in a physical diary or calendar.
 Get creative and you’ll be able to visualise things to look forward to even in times when it seems all work, work, work, stress, stress, stress!

 If you do find yourself with a whole day ahead of you, planning something different makes for a great experience and new memories for all involved.
 OK, so expensive theme parks and designer shopping malls may be out of the question on a student shoestring, but there are lots of things that can be done without breaking the bank.

 Wowcher is a voucher site that updates daily with new offers for a variety of experiences, classes, restaurants and retailers locally across different regions of the UK.
 Discounts can be anything right up to 70-80% off as businesses trial new products and look to attract people to repeat buy.
 It’s worth checking in on Wowcher at least weekly to see what activities they have on offer.
 Also Groupon is similar and arguably more well known for some bargain entertainment.

 A whole host of websites offer free cinema tickets for advance screenings if viewers fill out a survey afterwards on what they thought of the film.
 Google ‘free cinema tickets’ for your city and sign up to receive freebies by email.